 - 2.1 All drivers, competitors and officials participating in the Championship undertake, on behalf of themselves, their employees, agents and suppliers, to observe all the provisions as supplemented or amended of the International Sporting Code (the Code), the Formula One Technical Regulations (the Technical Regulations) and the present Sporting Regulations together referred to as "the Regulations". - 2.2 The Championship and each of its Events is governed by the FIA in accordance with the Regulations.
-Event means any event entered into the FIA Formula One Championship Calendar for any year commencing at the scheduled time for scrutineering and sporting checks and including all practice and the race itself and ending at the later of the time for the lodging of a protest under the terms of the Code and the time when a technical or sporting certification has been carried out under the terms of the Code. - 2.3 Any special national regulations must be submitted to the FIA with the original application for inclusion of an Event on the international calendar.
+Event means any event entered into the FIA Formula One Championship Calendar for any year commencing 24 hours before P1 is scheduled to take place and ending at the time for the lodging of a protest under the terms of the Code or the time when a technical or sporting certification has been carried out under the terms of the Code, whichever is the later. - 2.3 Any special national regulations must be submitted to the FIA with the original application for inclusion of an Event on the international calendar.
 Only with the approval of the FIA can such special regulations come into force for an Event.